City of Calgary

 The program was made possible by the Government of Alberta’s Bill 10: An Act to Enable Clean Energy Improvements (passed June 6, 2018) and the City of Calgary’s Bylaw Number 53M2021 which was passed on Dec.
 6, 2021.
 This bylaw enables and governs the implementation of the Clean Energy Improvement Program in the City of Calgary.

 The City of Calgary collaborated with Alberta Municipalities to design and launch its program, and received financial assistance from the Federation of Canadian Municipalities for capitalization and operations.
-The program will begin to accept its first applications beginning in the winter of 2023.
+The program opened on Jan.
+31, 2023.

 This program is carried out with assistance from the Federation of Canadian Municipalities’ Green Municipal Fund, an endowment created by the Government of Canada.